Offers over

 Planning permission, application number 2022/0078/hse, was granted in 2022 (therefore recently lapsed) for a 9m x 6m barn/store, designed with cavity wall double-skin construction.
 A purchaser could reapply for permission.

-The popular market town of Shepton Mallet is located five miles east of Wells, England's smallest city.
 Both the City of Bristol and the picturesque City of Bath, a World Heritage Site, are located just 18 miles away and are easily accessible.

 Shepton Mallet offers a range of local amenities and facilities including a Tesco superstore and adjoining shopping complex, a lido, a good choice of pubs and restaurants, dentist and doctors’ surgeries, a church and both primary and secondary state schools.
 There are also many highly-regarded independent schools (Prep & Senior) within easy reach, such as All Hallows Prep School, Downside School, Wells Cathedral School and Millfield School.